ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

                       }
    ]
    ```
-Or fetch it from https://barcelonacodeschool.com/files/reactB1products.json with
+Or if by chance you can already manage state then you can fetch it from https://barcelonacodeschool.com/files/reactB1products.json with

 ```
 fetch('https://barcelonacodeschool.com/files/reactB1products.json')